 The movie starts off really well, almost like an art film, with Nora awakening in her hotel room, and then follows her around the deserted streets of Chicago (although never identified as Chicago in the film).
 The film team actually shot the deserted streets of Los Angeles in the early mornings before traffic had started.
 They didn’t have permits to film in the streets, so it was all done guerrilla-style with a skeleton crew.
 But it is all so very well done, that you almost find it hard to believe that the director of the movie was actually Sherman A. Rose, an editor.
-Some of the credit should probably go to cinematographer Guy Roe, a prolific TV cinematographer who is perhaps best known for filming the American add-ons for Godzilla, King of the Monsters (1956).
+Some of the credit should probably go to cinematographer Guy Roe, a prolific TV cinematographer who is perhaps best known for filming the American add-ons for Godzilla, King of the Monsters (1956, review<).

 This tight, eerie atmosphere is held in place for quite some time, although it slowly starts to disintegrate with the introduction of Jim and Vicki, who are a bit too caricatured to take seriously.
 It completely falls apart about half-way into the film, when we get our first look at the crappy robot and the low-budget filming of the military brass and scientists giving us exposition.
 It’s not that the film completely falls apart, but one does wonder what this film might have been like, had the people behind it not decided to make an exploitation film out of it, but instead would have held on to the premise of following the four main characters from start to finish, showing the action from their point of view, scrapped the robot and the military.
 It probably wouldn’t have made headlines at the time, but might very well have been considered a minor gem of the genre today.

 The ”empty world” premise wasn’t new, but still waited to be explored in a big-budget Hollywood movie.
 The concept was toyed with in the Danish silent film The End of the World (1916, review) as well as in Dick Barton Strikes Back, and was deployed in earnest in Arch Oboler’s message-heavy no-budget film Five (1951, review), as well as Robot Monster.
-AIP took another stab at the subgenre in 1955 with Day the World Ended (review) and it was sort of premise in another low-budget fare in 1957, World Without End.
+AIP took another stab at the subgenre in 1955 with Day the World Ended (review) and it was sort of premise in another low-budget fare in 1956, World Without End (review).
 But it wasn’t until 1959 that the theme was really explored seriously with two very different, but equally influential movies, On the Beach and The World, the Flesh and the Devil.

 Unfortunately Target Earth doesn’t really sink its teeth into the empty world theme as well as it might have, and much of the characters’ ruminations on the subject fall flat and hollow, with lines more appropriate in a hard-boiled Raymond Chandler detective novel than in a post-apocalyptic film – this is true of Fairman’s original story as well, by the way.
 The first fifteen minutes of the movie promises a lot, but the rest of it fails to deliver on those first minutes.
 Even the photography is in a completely different class during the first minutes than the majority of the movie, which is for the most part shot rather static and flat.